sdawadi07/Fire_Simulation/README.md

 Concurrency:

 Used ExecutorService for managing sensor and agent threads, ensuring efficient resource use.
-Employed ReentrantLock for sensor state and agent movement, with ordered locking in MobileAgent.randomWalk() (based on object hash codes) to prevent deadlocks.
+Employed ReentrantLock for sensor state and agent movement, with ordered locking in MobileAgent. randomWalk() (based on object hash codes) to prevent deadlocks.
 Avoided global resources; agent IDs are generated via a synchronized nextAgentId in SimulationModel.
 Single Fire Start: